 Ready to be even more confused?
 The entire month of February in the U.S. has been declared Friendship Month.
 So, while we may celebrate friendship on one day in August, we can also choose to celebrate it for the entire month of February.
-Local, national, and international days of celebration often vary, but Friendship Day is one of the simplest and most entertaining examples of the differences upheld by different communities in accordance with the culture and norms associated with that community.
+Local, national, and international days of celebration often vary, but Friendship Day is one of the simplest and most entertaining examples of the differences upheld by different communities because of different cultures and norms.
 Countries such as the U.S. might even use different celebration days among states and regional communities.

 How People Celebrate Friendship Day